fredbi/go-experiments/go-openapi/json-validation-analyzer.md

 Notice that we cannot reconstruct the original schema (not unaltered at least) back from the AST.

 * Stage 2:
-  * at this stage, we no longer have multiple types
+  * at this stage, we no longer have multiple types: prune inapplicable validations

 ## Validation expressions